Counseling Approach

 Your values are respected

-As a Christian minister, I am aware of the influence our spirituality and faith can have on our values and individual and relational functioning.
-My clients include those with a wide range of spiritual and non-spiritual backgrounds.
-When clients desire to incorporate their faith and core values into their counseling, I am glad to explore this in a manner that is respectful of their traditions and present experience.
-No client is ever refused services because of their religious beliefs (or on the basis of race, age, ethnicity, socioeconomic status, disability, gender, health status, national origin, or sexual orientation).
+As a Christian minister, I am aware of the influence that spirituality and faith can have on our values and individual and relational functioning.
+My clients come from a wide range of spiritual and non-spiritual backgrounds.
+When clients wish to incorporate their faith and core values into their counseling, I am glad to explore this in a manner that is respectful of their traditions and present experience.
+No client is ever refused services on the basis of religious beliefs, race, age, ethnicity, socioeconomic status, disability, gender, health status, national origin, or sexual orientation).

 Areas of focus

-I provide therapy to individuals, couples and families, working directly with older children, adolescents and adults.
-My emphasis is on addressing all things relational: parenting, dating, pre-marital, marital, divorce, blended family, sibling relationships, family of origin, peer and work relationships.
-Issues that I address include: relational conflict, communication problems, identity and self-esteem issues, past and present abuse, sexual concerns, anger, anxiety, OCD, depression, loss and grief, PTSD, trauma, pornography, affairs and behavioral concerns and habits.
+I provide therapy to individuals, couples, and families, working directly with both adolescents and young to older adults.
+My emphasis is on addressing all things relational: parenting, dating, pre-marital, marital, divorce, blended family, sibling, family-of-origin, and peer and work relationships.
+Issues I address include: relational conflict, communication problems, identity and self-esteem, past and present abuse, sexual concerns, anger, anxiety, OCD, depression, loss and grief, PTSD, trauma, pornography, affairs, and behavioral concerns and habits.

-If I am not able to provide you the professional service that you require, I am glad to provide you referrals to other professionals and I am also glad to work with other professionals in a team approach.
+If I am unable to provide the professional service you require, I am glad to offer referrals to other professionals and am also happy to collaborate in a team approach.

-As a Christian minister, I am aware of the influence our spirituality and faith can have on our values and individual and relational functioning.
-My clients include those with a wide range of spiritual and non-spiritual backgrounds.
-When clients desire to incorporate their faith and core values into their counseling, I am glad to explore this in a manner that is respectful of their traditions and present experience.
-No client is ever refused services because of their religious beliefs (or on the basis of race, age, ethnicity, socioeconomic status, disability, gender, health status, national origin, or sexual orientation).
+As a Christian minister, I am aware of the influence that spirituality and faith can have on our values and individual and relational functioning.
+My clients come from a wide range of spiritual and non-spiritual backgrounds.
+When clients wish to incorporate their faith and core values into their counseling, I am glad to explore this in a manner that is respectful of their traditions and present experience.
+No client is ever refused services on the basis of religious beliefs, race, age, ethnicity, socioeconomic status, disability, gender, health status, national origin, or sexual orientation).

 Areas of focus

-I provide therapy to individuals, couples and families, working directly with older children, adolescents and adults.
-My emphasis is on addressing all things relational: parenting, dating, pre-marital, marital, divorce, blended family, sibling relationships, family of origin, peer and work relationships.
-Issues that I address include: relational conflict, communication problems, identity and self-esteem issues, past and present abuse, sexual concerns, anger, anxiety, OCD, depression, loss and grief, PTSD, trauma, pornography, affairs and behavioral concerns and habits.
+I provide therapy to individuals, couples, and families, working directly with both adolescents and young to older adults.
+My emphasis is on addressing all things relational: parenting, dating, pre-marital, marital, divorce, blended family, sibling, family-of-origin, and peer and work relationships.
+Issues I address include: relational conflict, communication problems, identity and self-esteem, past and present abuse, sexual concerns, anger, anxiety, OCD, depression, loss and grief, PTSD, trauma, pornography, affairs, and behavioral concerns and habits.

-If I am not able to provide you the professional service that you require, I am glad to provide you referrals to other professionals and I am also glad to work with other professionals in a team approach.
+If I am unable to provide the professional service you require, I am glad to offer referrals to other professionals and am also happy to collaborate in a team approach.

 Michael D. Ward, M.Div., M.A., LCMFT